pimpale/todo-app/backend/README.md

         https://<your GitHub username>:<your personal access token>@github.com
         ```
     11. Replace `<your GitHub username>` with your GitHub username.
-    12. Replace `<your personal access token>` with the access token you saved in step 5.
+    12. Replace `<your personal access token>` with the access token you saved earlier.
     13. In this step, we'll check our work.
         The following examples show what my files would look like if
         * `example@example.com` was my email